 - A. All equipment, utensils, and surfaces used in the preparation and serving of food are clean and sanitary.
 Dining hall tables, benches, and serving facilities are clean and in good repair.
 The dining hall has good ventilation and adequate room to walk freely between tables. - B. Smoking is not allowed in the dining hall nor is it permitted in the kitchen.
-A smoking zone away from any food preparation, serving, dining, and camping areas may be designated if local ordinances permit. - C. For patrol/unit cooking, the same standards are applied. - D. Cub Scouts/Webelos Scouts are fed in a dining hall, though special program features may include an occasional cookout or bag lunch.
+A smoking zone away from any food preparation, serving, dining, and camping areas may be designated if local ordinances permit. - C. For patrol/unit cooking, the same standards are applied to the preparation of the food prior to its delivery to the unit and instructions for any further preparation are provided upon delivery. - D. Cub Scouts/Webelos Scouts are fed in a dining hall, though special program features may include an occasional cookout or bag lunch.